ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

     {: #mosrs-account}

     !!! warning
-    The waiting time to obtain a MOSRS account may be 2-3 weeks.
+        The waiting time to obtain a MOSRS account can be up to 3 weeks.

 - **Join NCI projects**<br>
     Join the following projects by requesting membership on their respective NCI project pages:

     - [hr22](https://my.nci.org.au/mancini/project/hr22/join)

-    _Time estimate: up to ~2 days_

  ## Quick guide to setting up Rose/Cylc